ggerganov/llama.cpp/docs/backend/SYCL.md

 - **oneAPI LevelZero**: A high performance low level interface for fine-grained control over intel iGPUs and dGPUs.
 - **Nvidia & AMD Plugins**: These are plugins extending oneAPI's DPCPP support to SYCL on Nvidia and AMD GPU targets.

-### Llama.cpp + SYCL
+### Jarvis.cpp + SYCL

-The llama.cpp SYCL backend is designed to support **Intel GPU** firstly.
+The jarvis.cpp SYCL backend is designed to support **Intel GPU** firstly.
 Based on the cross-platform feature of SYCL, it also supports other vendor GPUs: Nvidia and AMD.

 ## Recommended Release